 - Spouses/partners want to decide in advance how assets will be divided in the event of a divorce.

 However, in all the pre-wedding hustle & bustle, legal matters typically end up being the last (and the forgotten) on the agenda.
 If this was your case, fret not.
 You still have the options to draft an agreement with your spouse after the ceremony.

-Can a Couple Get a Prenup After They Are Married?
+Can a Couple Get a Prenup After Marriage?

 - One spouse inherits a sum of money that they want to pass on to children from a previous marriage or relationship and wants that inheritance protected.
 Generally, inheritances belong to the individual, so long as the assets remain in just that person’s name, but a postnup reinforces this.

 - One spouse starts a business and, as it grows, they want to protect it should there ever be a divorce.

 - One spouse gives up their career in order to stay home with the kids.
 Division of the assets accumulated by the working spouse should be predetermined in the case of divorce.

 - Responsibility for spousal and child support in the event of a divorce can be defined in a postnup.

 - If one partner came into the marriage with a home and certain assets, a postnup can protect those assets in the event of either divorce or death of the owning partner.